cobwebch/external_import/Documentation/User/Debugging/Index.rst

 As described in the :ref:`Configuration chapter <configuration>`, it is also possible to receive a detailed report by email.
-It will contain a general summary of what happened during synchronization, but also all error messages logged by TCEmain, if any.
+It will contain a general summary of what happened during synchronization, but also all error messages logged by the TYPO3 Core Engine, if any.